timsneath/github-tracker/README.md

 ## Known Issues

-- The command uses a brute force of getting the top 300 repos with > 25,000 stars and then filtering.
+- The command uses a brute force of getting the top 300 repos with > 10,000 stars and then filtering.
+We should get a count and grab the appropriate quantity of paginated content to fill the JSON cache as appropriate.

 - More options would be nice, e.g. `--csv` to generate output suitable for importing into Microsoft Excel, Google Sheets etc.

-- Should be able to include archived and content-only repos based on a flag.